 As for Dr. Martin Luther King, agents tried to instil paranoia by way of following him, bugging his hotel rooms, attempting to break up his marriage, and even sending him an anonymous letter in hopes of getting him to commit suicide.

 The truth behind the conspiracy theory came to light when a group of eight anti-war activists broke into an FBI field office in 1971 and discovered documents that exposed the program.

 3. U.S. Military Leaders Devise Plan to Kill Innocent People and Put the Blame on Cuba

 The Joint Chiefs of Staff of the U.S. military created and approved a plan called Operation Northwoods that would allow for acts of terrorism on U.S. soil in order to brainwash Americans into supporting a war against Cuba.
 With the documents out there to prove the immoral and disgusting plan, it’s impossible to label it a conspiracy theory.

-President Kennedy ultimately rejected the plan that involved the killing of innocent Americans by shooting them on the streets, sinking boats carrying refugees fleeing Cuba, violent terrorism to be executed in Washington, D.C., Miami, and more, framing people for bombings they did not commit, and planes being hijacked.
+President Kennedy ultimately rejected the plan that involved killing innocent Americans by shooting them on the streets, sinking boats carrying refugees fleeing Cuba, executing violent terrorism in Washington, D.C., Miami, and more, framing people for bombings they did not commit, and hijacking plans.

 The documents noted: